Classical Civilisation

 Co-curricular, Enrichment, Extension and Support

 Classical Civilisation attracts a wide range of students, from those with a particular interest in history and the arts, to serious scientists who wish to retain the breadth that an arts subject can provide.
-It can lead to a variety of degree courses, including Classical Studies, Archaeology, Ancient History and Anthropology, although previous students have also gone on to study subjects as diverse as Medicine, Law, Business and Fashion.
+It can lead to a variety of degree courses, including Classics, Classical Studies, Archaeology, Ancient History and Anthropology, although previous students have also gone on to study subjects as diverse as Medicine, Veterinary Medicine, Law, Business, Music, History.